nourhanb/nourhanb.github.io/_pages/about.md

 Recent News!
 ======
+- (<span style="color: red;">July 2023</span>) Our recent work "Continual-GEN: Continual Group Ensembling for Domain-agnostic Skin Lesion Classification" has been accepted at the 8th ISIC Workshop at MICCAI 2023.
+- (<span style="color: red;">July 2023</span>) Our recent work "AViT: Adapting Vision Transformers for Small Skin Lesion Segmentation Datasets" has been accepted at the 8th ISIC Workshop at MICCAI 2023.
 - (<span style="color: red;">June 2023</span>) Our recent work "MDViT: Multi-domain Vision Transformer for Small Medical Image Segmentation Datasets" has been accepted at MICCAI 2023.
 - (<span style="color: red;">May 2023</span>) Very happy to announce that our paper "FairDisCo: Fairer AI in Dermatology via Disentanglement Contrastive Learning" has been awarded **the best paper** at ECCV ISICW 2022.
 - (<span style="color: red;">August 2022</span>) Our recent work "FairDisCo: Fairer AI in Dermatology via Disentanglement Contrastive Learning" has been accepted at ECCV ISIC Workshop 2022.